Color, 1986, 83m.

 Starring Jon Mikl Thor, Adam West, Tia Carrere, Manuska Rigaud, Frank Dietz

-While you can catch this in its trimmed, full frame form as part of Mystery Science Theater 3000, Vol. XV (along with The Girl in Lovers Lane, Racket Girls, and The Robot vs. the Aztec Mummy), any metal horror fan will definitely opt instead for Scorpion's special edition.
-The DvD contains a new anamorphic transfer ("mastered in HD," God help us!) and is fully uncut, with picture quality about as good as could be expected.
+While you can catch this in its trimmed, full frame form as part of Mystery Science Theater 3000, Vol. XV (along with The Girl in Lovers Lane, Racket Girls, and The Robot vs. the Aztec Mummy), any metal horror fan will definitely opt instead for Scorpion's special edition, first released on DVD in 2010 and then switched over to Code Red on Blu-ray in 2016, sold via Screen Archives.
+The DVD contains a good anamorphic transfer ("mastered in HD," God help us!) and is fully uncut, with picture quality about as good as could be expected.
 Apart from the video-generated opening credits, the image looks very colorful and vibrant with nice splashes of neon and bright red blood.
 Alas, there's no fancy schmancy 5.1 remix, but the original mono soundtrack certainly gets the job done.
 "The Making of Zombie Nightmare" attempts to untangle the convoluted story of how this unlikely film evolved from an all-black revenge tale to a Canadian E.C.
 Comics-style quickie with a metal score.
 Fasano contributes most of the interview material here and points out how his lack of involvement in the editing resulted in some howling goofs, including shots of West clearly reading from his script on camera.
-Also on hand are Thor, Dietz, and credited director Bravman, a sexploitation veteran trying to go legit who mainly tackled the scenes involving West and Carrere.
+Also Zombie Nightmareon hand are Thor, Dietz, and credited director Bravman, a sexploitation veteran trying to go legit who mainly tackled the Zombie Nightmarescenes involving West and Carrere.
 Fasano and the two actors are also on hand for a good-natured audio commentary in which they discuss the ramshackle production process in more detail, while Bravman also turns in a second, less valuable audio interview via telephone in which he gives his own take on the process in more detail.
-Simply stupefying, this film has lost none of its power to demolish the sensibilities of any rational viewer, and now you can find out exactly how this unholy creation came into existence.